ZhaoQixian/SC2002_FOMS/README.md

 ## Authors & Acknowledgments

-- A shoutout to all [contributors](https://github.com/ZhaoQixian,https://github.com/ZhaoQixian) who have invested their efforts into this project.
+- A shoutout to [Zhao Qixian](https://github.com/ZhaoQixian), [Your Name](Your Github homepage link),  who have invested their efforts into this project.

 ## License